hughesxu/hughesxu.github.io/_posts/2021-05-01-Learning_Notes_TCL.markdown

 ```
 That's for compatibility with the Bourne shell.
-The Bourne shell was an old shell that was first released with Unix version 7 in 1979 and was still common until the mid 90s as /bin/sh on most commercial Unices.
+The Bourne shell was an
+old shell that was first released with Unix version 7 in 1979 and was
+still common until the mid 90s as /bin/sh on most commercial Unices.

 It is the ancestor of most Bourne-like shells like ksh, bash or zsh.

-It had a few awkward features many of which have been fixed in ksh and the other shells and the new standard specification of sh, one of which is this:
+It had a few awkward features many of which have been fixed in ksh and the
+other shells and the new standard specification of sh, one of which is
+this:

-With the Bourne shell (at least those variants where it has not been fixed): "$@" expands to one empty argument if the list of positional parameters is empty ($# == 0) instead of no argument at all.
+With the Bourne shell (at least those variants where it has not been fixed:
+"$@" expands to one empty argument if the list of positional parameters is
+empty ($# == 0) instead of no argument at all.

 ${var+something} expands to "something" unless $var is unset.
+It is
-It is clearly documented in all shells but hard to find in the bash documentation as you need to pay attention to this sentence:
+clearly documented in all shells but hard to find in the bash
+documentation as you need to pay attention to this sentence:

-When not performing substring expansion, using the forms documented below, bash tests for a parameter that is unset or null.
-Omitting the colon results in a test only for a parameter that is unset.
+When not performing substring expansion, using the forms documented below,
+bash tests for a parameter that is unset or null.
+Omitting the colon
+results in a test only for a parameter that is unset.

-So ${1+"$@"} expands to "$@" only if $1 is set ($# > 0) which works around that limitation of the Bourne shell.
+So ${1+"$@"} expands to "$@" only if $1 is set ($# > 0) which works around
+that limitation of the Bourne shell.

 Note that the Bourne shell is the only shell with that problem.
-Modern shs (that is sh conforming to the POSIX specification of sh (which the Bourne shell is not)) don't have that issue.
-So you only need that if you need your code to work on very old systems where /bin/sh might be a Bourne shell instead of a standard shell (note that POSIX doesn't specify the location of the standard sh, so for instance on Solaris before Solaris 11, /bin/sh was still a Bourne shell (though did not have that particular issue) while the normal/standard sh was in another location (/usr/xpg4/bin/sh)).
+Modern shs
+(that is sh conforming to the POSIX specification of sh (which the Bourne
+shell is not)) don't have that issue.
+So you only need that if you need
+your code to work on very old systems where /bin/sh might be a Bourne
+shell instead of a standard shell (note that POSIX doesn't specify the
+location of the standard sh, so for instance on Solaris before Solaris
+11, /bin/sh was still a Bourne shell (though did not have that particular
+issue) while the normal/standard sh was in another location (/usr/xpg4/bin/sh)).
 ```